Coursemology/coursemology2/README.md

 ## License

-Copyright (c) 2015 Coursemology.org.
+Copyright (c) 2015-2016 Coursemology.org.
 This software is licensed under the MIT License.

+## Acknowledgments

+The Coursemology.org Project was made possible by a large number of teaching development grants from the National University of Singapore over the years.